RDycore/RDycore/docs/user/index.md

 # RDycore User Guide - Overview

-RDycore's primary purpose is to provide the DOE E3SM climate model with the capability to model coastal compound flooding.
+RDycore's primary purpose is to provide [E3SM](https://e3sm.org/) with the capability to model coastal compound flooding.
 Accordingly, it has been constructed as a performance-portable library that makes efficient use of DOE's leadership-class computing facilities and is invoked by E3SM Fortran code.